EmmaRocheteau/TPC-LoS-prediction/eICU_preprocessing/README.md

     \q
     ```

-5) Then run the preprocessing scripts in your terminal.
+5) Then run the pre-processing scripts in your terminal.
 This will need to run overnight:

     ```
-    python3 {path_to_repository}/eICU_preprocessing/run_all_preprocessing.py
+    python eICU_preprocessing/run_all_preprocessing.py
     ```